ykotseruba/JAAD/README.md

 There are three types of labels in the vbb files:
 * car, car1, car2, ... - vehicles (only few vehicles that interact directly with the driver are labeled)
 * pedestrian, pedestrian1, pedestrian2, ... - pedestrians with behavioral tags
 * ped1, ped2, .... - other pedestrians visible in the scene (bystanders) without behavioral tags and attributes

+**Note that there are a few cases where pedestrian goes out of frame and reappears.
+We add a suffix to those pedestrian names (e.g. 'pedestrian1_p1', 'pedestrian1_p2') since vbb annotation format does not allow to repeat labels.
+Behavioral information uses the name of the pedestrian without suffix.

 To view vbb boxes with `.seq` files use the vbbLabeler utility provided with the toolbox.